cypriansakwa/Fully_Homomorphic_Encryption_and_Serialization_of_Large_Integers_with_TFHE/README.md

 This Rust program shows how to utilize the TFHE (Fast Fully Homomorphic Encryption over Torus) library to encrypt huge integers, produce pseudo-random numbers, and serialize the encrypted data for storage or transmission.
+This is especially useful in situations when encrypted values must be securely processed without first being decrypted.
 ## Features
 - **Fully Homomorphic Encryption (FHE):** Encrypts data in such a way that it can be processed without needing to decrypt it, maintaining data privacy.
 - **Large Integer Encryption:** Supports encryption of large integers (e.g., u32).